Jewel-Osco

-Jewel-Osco is a regional supermarket chain in the Chicago metropolitan area, headquartered in Itasca, a western suburb.
+Jewel-Osco (usually referred to as Jewel) is a regional supermarket chain in the Chicago metropolitan area, headquartered in Itasca, a western suburb.
 In 2025, the company had 189 stores across northern, central, and western Illinois; eastern Iowa; and portions of northwest Indiana.
 Jewel-Osco has been a wholly owned subsidiary of Boise-based Albertsons since 1999.
-The company originally started as a door-to-door coffee delivery service before it expanded into delivering non-perishable groceries and later into grocery stores, and supermarkets.
+The company began as a door-to-door coffee delivery service before it expanded into delivering non-perishable groceries and later into grocery stores, and supermarkets.
 Prior to its 1984 acquisition by American Stores, Jewel evolved into a large multi-state holding company that operated several supermarket chains and other non-food retail chain stores located from coast to coast and had operated under several different brand names.